Is It Too Late to Buy Super Micro Computer Stock?

 *Stock Advisor returns as of January 29, 2024

-Harsh Chauhan has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Advanced Micro Devices and Nvidia.
-The Motley Fool recommends Gartner, Intel, and Super Micro Computer and recommends the following options: long January 2023 $57.50 calls on Intel, long January 2025 $45 calls on Intel, and short February 2024 $47 calls on Intel.
+Jeremy Bowman has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Nvidia.
+The Motley Fool recommends Super Micro Computer.
 The Motley Fool has a disclosure policy.

 Is It Too Late to Buy Super Micro Computer Stock? was originally published by The Motley Fool